 At 16 years old, Schneiderman took a job as a seamstress in a hat-making factory, a decision that would alter the course of her life.
 When a fire destroyed the factory, the employer forced Schneiderman and her fellow workers to buy new sewing machines out of their own paychecks.
-This, along with the dangerous and unjust working conditions of factories at the turn of the 20th century, led Schneiderman to help form an all-women’s local chapter of a hat and cap makers’ union in 1903, and later join the newly-founded Socialist Party of America.
+This, along with the dangerous and unjust working conditions of “sweatshop” factories at the turn of the 20th century, led Schneiderman to help form an all-women’s local chapter of a hat and cap makers’ labor union in 1903, and later join the newly-founded Socialist Party of America.
 Shortly thereafter she was elected to the union leadership and in 1905, she led a citywide nonviolent strike against pay inequality that resulted in raises for many women hat makers.

-Schneiderman’s early union activism helped to build momentum for the 1909 “Uprising of the 20,000,” one of the largest strikes of women in American history.
+Schneiderman’s early union activism helped to build momentum for the 1909 Uprising of the 20,000, one of the largest strikes of women in American history.
 The 11-week strike resulted in most garment factories signing protocols to improve work conditions and safety standards.
 However, the Triangle Shirtwaist Factory did not implement higher safety standards, leading to one of the worst industrial accidents in U.S. history.
 The Triangle Shirtwaist Factory fire, which happened on March, 25 1911, killed 146 garment workers.

 This tragedy reinforced for Schneiderman the importance of women not only having union representation, but also the vote.
 In 1911, she co-founded the Wage Earner’s League for Woman Suffrage.
-Through her suffrage work Schneiderman gave many speeches, in one, saying, “What the woman who labors wants is the right to live, not simply exist.
+Through her women’s suffrage work Schneiderman gave many speeches, in one, saying, “What the woman who labors wants is the right to live, not simply exist.
 The worker must have bread, but she must have roses, too.”
 This rallying cry became one of the most indelible mottos of the American labor movement.
 Schneiderman’s activism and that of many others led to New York state granting women the right to vote in 1917.
 In recognition of her ongoing work with the Women’s Trade Union League (WTUL), Schneiderman became president of the New York branch in 1918, and its national president in 1926.
 She served in both positions, organizing women workers, until her retirement in 1949.

-In addition to being an organizer and suffragist, Scneiderman was also an accomplished labor bureaucrat, working to improve the rights of workers through legislation.
+In addition to being an organizer and suffragist, Schneiderman was also an accomplished labor bureaucrat, working to improve the rights of workers through legislation.
 She was introduced into the world of labor policy through her friend Eleanor Roosevelt, a fellow member of the WTUL.
-This brought Scheniderman in contact with Franklin Roosevelt, who, after he was elected President of the United States, appointed her to his New Deal Labor Advisory Board in 1933.
-As the only woman to sit on the committee, Schneiderman played an important role in shaping New Deal legislation including laws for minimum wage, the eight-hour workday, and the right of workers to unionize.
+This brought Schneiderman in contact with Franklin D. Roosevelt, who, after he was elected President of the United States, appointed her to his New Deal Labor Advisory Board during the Great Depression in 1933.
+As the only woman to sit on the committee, Schneiderman played an important role in shaping New Deal legislation, including laws for minimum wage, the eight-hour workday, and the right of workers to unionize.

-Featured in the Film:
+Featured in the Film

 Hasia Diner is Professor of Hebrew and Judaic Studies at New York University; Paul S. and Sylvia Steinberg Professor of American Jewish History; Director, Goldstein-Goren Center for American Jewish History; and Director of Undergraduate Studies in the Department of History.
 Diner’s work is located at the intersection of American and Jewish history and focuses on the mutual impact of America and the Jews.
 Her publications include Her Works Praise Her: A History of Jewish Women in America from Colonial Times to the Present (Basic Books, 2002) and The Jews of the United States, 1654 to 2000 (University of California Press, 2004).